HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_harbor_helm_repo.md

 ### Pull helm charts via OCI commands

-These commands are different than the older approach.
-It now requires an inital login before executing the pull command.
+These commands are different from the previous approach with the non-OCI-based registry.
+It now requires an initial login before executing the pull command:

 ```sh
 helm registry login -u <YOUR_HARBOR_USERNAME> -p <YOUR_HARBOR_CLI_SECRET_> https://hclcr.io/